Milionerzy: The game's prizes

+In the fourth version of Milionerzy, the question values for the first seven questions were increased:

-Appearance and changes of appearance
+Appearance

 From 1999 through 2003 we could see three changes of the studio stage design, some differ in stylistics.
-From 2008, after resumption we could see the fourth stage design and now, in 2010, the fifth one.
+From 2008 through 2010, after resumption we could see the fourth stage design, from 2017 through 2025, the fifth one.
+And after Polsat acquired the format, studio design was similar to markets like the United Kingdom, the United States, Turkey and Spain.

 The first logo of Milionerzy from 1999 was very different from the standard model used in other editions of Who Wants to Be a Millionaire?.
 It was a violet rhombus on one of vertexes and rings standing on themselves on background of "Milionerzy" caption.
-The second one, modelled on the traditional style, is round with green question marks.
-It was introduced with the changes of credits and scenography in 2000.
-It is used also now, but in another colour scheme (question marks are gold).
+The second one, modelled on the traditional style and introduced with the changes of credits and scenography in 2000, is round with green question marks.
+The third one, used from 2008 until 2023, had a different color scheme (question marks are gold).
+The fourth one, used from 2023 until now, has more golden question marks.

 The first and second version of the opening credits were similar with people looking and aiming on Milionerzy logo.
 It was patterned on British credits of this time.
-From 2008, the opening credits of the programme feature an animation showing in sequence all prizes to one million zlotys – it is patterned on the newest British version.
+From 2008 until 2023, the opening credits of the program featured an animation showing in sequence all prizes to one million złoty – it was patterned on the second British version.

+From 1999 to 2003, the boxes depicting the question and answer options in the game were black, in the shape of a rounded hexagon, with a light blue outline.

-In 2008 except for the opening credits, no big changes were made on graphics and sounds.
-The 2008 edition had refreshed graphics: the fields with questions and answers were navy-blue and blue (earlier black) and smaller than in first edition of Milionerzy, and the field with won prize was blue (earlier brown and navy-blue).
-Also some sound effects and music we could hear in the background when player answers a question, changed.
+In 2008 the show switched to rave graphics based on the Macedonian and Australian versions: the question and answer boxes were navy-blue and smaller than before.
+Also some sound effects and background music changed.

-In 2010 opening credits were changed, fields, where players' names are shown in Fastest Finger First are smaller, question fields and money tree are smaller, also fonts were changed.
-Also, there are no commercial break intros and outros.
+In 2017 the show switched to rave graphics inspired by the 2011 graphics in the Dutch and Turkish versions.
+The question boxes were brighter, also fonts were different.
+The background was not interlaced.

+In 2023 the show switched to graphics inspired by the design of Olga van den Brandt and reverted to the original background music.
+The dominant color is purple, while the question and answer boxes are navy blue.
+First, only the question bar appears; the answer bar appears only after the host reads them.
+A new feature is that the colors of the logo on the big screen change at different stages of the game.

+Production

+Recording studio

-Now (since February 2017), the show is recorded in Farat Film studio in Warsaw, 22, Notecka St. The first edition was recorded in the Warsaw-based WFDiF studio, 21, Chełmska St. from 1999 until 2001 in the TVP studio on 17, Woronicza St until 2003.
-In 2008 and 2009 Milionerzy was recorded in the TVP studio in Kraków, 44, Nowohucka St.
+The first edition was recorded in the Warsaw-based WFDiF studio, 21, Chełmska St. from 1999 until 2000 and in the TVP studio on 17, Woronicza St until 2003.
+In 2008 and 2009 Milionerzy was recorded in the TVP studio in Kraków, 44, Nowohucka St. In 2010, the show was recorded in Farat Film studio in Warsaw, 22, Notecka St.